berkeley-scf/berkeley-scf.github.io/kb/git-auth.md

-You can create a token using [these instructions](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) or simply  go [here](https://github.com/settings/tokens).
+You can create a token using [these instructions](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) or simply  go [to the GitHub tokens page](https://github.com/settings/tokens).
 If you're just interacting with repositories, you probably want to simply select 'repo' as the "scope".